 North Downs Way 50

-Some brief thoughts on the Centurion 50 mile race on the North Downs Way, which I completed in May 2019:
+Some brief thoughts on the Centurion 50 mile race on the North Downs Way, May 2019

 - The NDW50 runs from Farnham in Surrey to Knockholt on the Kent-London border across 51 tough hilly miles.
 Tough not so much because of the distance or the steep hills (though these are definitely significant) but because of the nature of much of the trail – a lot of woodland, heavily loaded with sizeable roots in places, and narrow or overgrown paths.
 And steps in multiple places, leading steeply up and down.